FigueiroaAndre/authentication-password/README.md

 `$ mysql -u <yourlogin> -p`

 After inserting your password, you should be in mysql command line interface.
-Create a database called auth_example P.S: You can use another name to give to the database, but remember to use the chosen name in src/database/config.js
+Create a database called auth_example

+P.S: You can choose another name to give to the database, but remember to update it in **src/database/config.js**

 `mysql> create database auth_example;`